Trustworthy Systems

 Support

-The current sDDF work is financially supported by the seL4 Foundation and the Technology Innovation Institute.
-See the relevant sub-project pages for supporters and collaborators on those.
+Work on the sDDF was formerly supported by the seL4 Foundation and the Technology Innovation Institute.

 Latest News